Skip to content

 • Keep files short; link to documentation rather than embedding it.

-• Small, uniform projects: A single team working on one codebase gains nothing from extra files and pays the cost of keeping them in sync.
+• Small, uniform projects: a single team working on one codebase gains nothing from extra files and pays the cost of keeping them in sync.

 Feedback